connexcs/docs/docs/guides/howto/restrict-calling-plan.md

 **Step 1: Link each Customer to a Tech Prefix using the Parameter Rewrite function:**

-Go to Customer > Auth > Select IP or SIP User Auth > Parameter Rewrite:
+Go to **Customer :material-menu-right: Auth :material-menu-right: Select IP or SIP User Aut :material-menu-right: Parameter Rewrite**:

 &emsp;![alt text][restrictcalling1]

 **Step 2: Add tag to Customer routing**

-Go to Customer > Routing > Ingress Routing- select the desired plan, then on the Basic tab assign the Tech Prefix:
+Go to **Customer :material-menu-right: Routing :material-menu-right: Ingress Routing**- select the desired plan, then on the Basic tab assign the Tech Prefix:

 &emsp;![alt text][restrictcalling2]

+Results:
-Result: When a customer dials a number, the user registers with ConnexCS.
+When a customer dials a number, the user registers with ConnexCS.
 Based on the Tech Prefix assigned in IP or SIP User Auth, the call will then be directed to the Ingress Routing plan assoicated to that Tech Prefix.
 Calls will then be routed based on the Rate Card(s), as well as Dial Strings and any other parameters configured in the routing instance.

 [restrictcalling1]: /guides/howto/img/restrictcalling1.png "Tech Prefix in Auth"